evkx/evkx.github.io/content/technology/regen/_index.md

 ## Types of Regenerative Braking Strategies

-The EV manufactors provide regenerative braking with different strategies.
-There are three main types of strategies.
-Some manufacturers only give one possibility while other lets the driver choose between two or all three.
+The EV manufacturers provide regenerative braking with different strategies.
+There are three main types of regen strategy.
+Some manufacturers only give one possibility, while others let the driver choose between two or all three.

 ### One-Pedal Driving

-One pedal regen is a feature of some electric vehicles that allows them to control the acceleration and deceleration of the vehicle with only the accelerator pedal.
+One pedal regen is a feature of some electric vehicles that allows them to control the acceleration and deceleration of the car with only the accelerator pedal.
 When the driver presses the pedal, the vehicle accelerates normally.
-When the driver releases the pedal, the vehicle decelerates using regenerative braking, which converts the kinetic energy of the vehicle into electrical energy that can be stored in the battery.
+When the driver releases the pedal, the car decelerates using regenerative braking, which converts the vehicle's kinetic energy into electrical energy that the EV stores in the battery.
 Depending on the vehicle settings and driving conditions, one pedal regen can bring the vehicle to a complete stop or maintain a low speed until the driver presses the pedal again.

-The benefit of one pedal driving is that you only need to use one pedal.
+The benefit of one-pedal driving is that you only need to use one pedal.

-The cons of one pedal regen are that it can require some adaptation from drivers who are used to conventional two-pedal driving, and that it can vary in performance depending on factors such as battery state of charge, temperature, road gradient and traffic flow.
+The cons of one-pedal regen are that it can require some adaptation from drivers who are used to conventional two-pedal driving.
+In addition, it can vary in performance depending on factors such as battery state of charge, temperature, road gradient, and traffic flow.

 ### Manual regen using brake pedal